 Regular use of this treatment may

-For the Sports person
+For the athlete and sports person

 Recovery is key to getting back on the road again for the next session.
-Trying to sneak in more training session closer to the big day can be all to tempting.
-Or going back on the road to soon and not incorporating enough resting days.
+Trying to sneak in more training session closer to the big day can be all too tempting.
+Or going back on the road too soon and not incorporating enough resting days.
 That is why as athletes we can do with recovering quicker.
 The compression device works by removing stored lactic acid in the lymph nodes.

 Muscles produce considerable metabolic waste (water, carbon dioxide, lactic acid etc), especially when utlised for strenuous activities.
 To speed up the body’s ability to rid the waste produced by exertion, this comprehensive treatment allows athletes to relax totally whilst the sequential compression of the garment uses the venous and lymphatic system to purge itself of its waste.
 Recovery time is shortened from days to hours.
 This allows you to train and compete at a higher level.

 How does it work

 The compression machine works by promoting and massively speeding up venous (oxygenated blood) return to the legs by inflating the boots from bottom to top (4 overlapping chambers) thus forcing blood back to the heart for re-oxygenation.
 Once all 4 chambers have inflated, Lymph drainage/ pressure release occurs, allowing the blood to rush back into the legs.
 Both good for you and it feels rejuvenating and relaxing.

 Lymphatic compression also promotes Lymph activation and drainage which the body cannot do by itself without activity.
 The effect at an accelerate rate without the bruising of your typical sports massage.
 Best of all is yourecover while you sit back and relax.